doriocsetina/dotfiles/README.md

 now in the next reboot you're booted right into the the new graphical enviroment!!

+#### setting keymap in xorg

+if you have a different keyboard layout now's a good time to set it up on xorg. in my case i would run the command

+`localectl --no-convert set-x11-keymap it`

 ## configuring the graphical enviroment

 ### content of this repository